hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 #### Audio

+Common sources of audio or audiovisual content on social media are:

+* Podcasts, recorded messages, and so on.
+* Audiovideo content like YouTube, TikTok, etc.

+The asks for these:

+* When the content is your own, please have a transcript or similar available
+* When the content is not your own, please favor content that has a transcript for longer content as often as possible.
+* In either case, when posting the content include a short summary (similar to the function of alt text).

+##### The context <!-- omit from toc -->

 Due to the sizes of audio files in posts, most audio content, or audio-visual content in the case of video, is not hosted on Hachyderm.
-In general, most Hachydermians are posting links to common sources like YouTube, TikTok, news pages with video embedded, and so on.
+That can mean that the In general, most Hachydermians are posting links to common sources like YouTube, TikTok, news pages with video embedded, and so on.

 FIXME